plone/cookieplone-templates/templates/sub/project_settings/{{ cookiecutter.__folder_name }}/frontend/README.md

 ### Volto 17 and earlier

-Create a new Volto project (you can skip this step if you already have one):
+Create a new Volto project.
+You can skip this step if you already have one.

 ```
 npm install -g yo @plone/generator-volto